Juzva8/README_Generator/README.md

     ## Usage
     *Instructions how to use:*

-    ## Use this every time you are done with your new project.
-This will save you time.
+    ## Use it every time you done with your new project to make good readme file!

     ## License

-    ## Mozilla Public License 2.0,MIT License
+    ## GNU AGPLv3,Mozilla Public License 2.0,MIT License

     ## Questions?
     *For any questions, please contact me with the information below:*
     ## Juzva8
-    ## laurynas.juzva@gmail.com
+    ## laurynas.jzuva@gmail.com